andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

   0.827124 2.9802 5.31313    7.16512

-The first three numbers are the parameters needed to create the autocorrelation function; the last number is the estimated smoothness of the data, in millimeters.
+The first three numbers are the parameters needed to create the **autocorrelation function**, a model of how correlated a given voxel is with its neighbors; the last number is the estimated smoothness of the data, in millimeters.
 Note that it will be higher than the smoothing kernel that you use, since the kernel is applied to smoothness that is already in the data.

 These numbers can then be used with 3dClustSim, e.g.: